Ideas for Jurong Lake District include bigger plots, signature events

 To make the area more attractive, signature events could also be held there while landmark developments and attractions could be created, the industry stakeholders recommended.

-Another suggestion is to "activate the public realm through placemaking and provide exciting F&B (food and beverage), retail and lifestyle options that are different from those downtown", Ms Lim said.
+Another suggestion is to "activate the public realm through placemaking and provide exciting food and beverage (F&B), retail and lifestyle options that are different from those downtown", Ms Lim said.

-"Placemaking" is the process of proactively managing public spaces to foster stronger relationships among the community.
-It also entails business owners and local communities working together to activate and promote their precincts, according to URA's website.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg